harpalsahota/bbaug/README.md

 # BBAug

-BBAug is a Python package for the implementations of Google’s Brain Team’s bounding box augmentations policies.
+BBAug is a Python package for the implementation of Google’s Brain Team’s bounding box augmentation policies.
 The package is aimed for PyTorch users who wish to use these policies in the augmentation of bounding boxes during the training of a model.